cmprsk/valkyrie/_posts/2016-06-01-VALKYRIE-is-active-as-of-today.markdown

 * Referral to treatment

 P.S.: At the end of June we decided to postpone the beginning of patient accrual in order to perform internal evaluations.
+P.S.2: At 2017, in the midst of a political and economic crisis in our country, the team decided to close the study.
+No patients were ever accrued and treated according with the trial protocol.

 ### References: